 Champagne Mercier

-A champagne house founded by twenty-year-old Eugène Mercier who was on a mission to make champagne available to the casual folk.
+A champagne house founded by a twenty-year-old Eugène Mercier, who was on a mission to make champagne available to the casual folk.
 The tour takes you through 18km of cellars on a driverless train and includes a stop at the working production site.
 The range of tours includes one, two, or three glasses of wine.
-The train cars look adorable, I’m looking forward to trying this!
+The caves tour is done on an open train car, which curves through the cellars while a guide talks you through the house’s story.
+Some of the tours also include a vineyard visit before the tasting.

 Reserations: champagnemercier.com